qddwudan/GESE/README.md

 		- fam_file: a file containing the complete pedigree information of the sequenced families.
 It should include all the subjects in the family even if they were not sequenced.
 The columns of this file includes at least, FID (family ID), IID (individual ID), faID (father ID, NA if missing), moID(mother ID, NA if missing), and sex.

-		- pheno_file: a file containing the phenotypes of the sequenced subjects to be included in the analysis, it should include at least FID, IID, and a column for the disease status.
+		- pheno_file: a tab-delimited file containing the phenotypes of the sequenced subjects to be included in the analysis, it should include at least FID, IID, and a column for the disease status in the header.
 The column name for disease status can be specified using pheno.

 		- pheno: specify the column name for disease status in the pheno_file.